the-black-eagle/script.database.cleaner/README.md

 Users can also choose (via the add-on settings) to retain or remove old PVR information and to retain or remove bookmarks.

-When run, the script will prompt with a dialog window containing a list of the paths to retain in the database.
+When run, the script will prompt with a summary window containing a list of the paths to retain in the database.
 Users are encouraged to check that all their defined sources are indeed listed.
 The current settings for the add-on are also displayed, along with the contents of any 'excludes.xml' file.
 The name of the currently connected database is also displayed.
 If you are using MySQL, there will also be a warning to back up your database manually.
 You have the option to either abort the script, or to clean the database.
-Clicking on 'CLEAN' will run the cleaner, clicking on 'ABORT' will exit the script with no changes made to the database.
+Clicking on 'DO IT !!' will run the cleaner, clicking on 'ABORT' will exit the script with no changes made to the database.

-Once users are happy that the script is working correctly, this prompt can be turned off in the add-on settings enabling the script to run silently.
+Once users are happy that the script is working correctly, this summary can be disabled in the add-on settings allowing the script to run silently.

 Optionally, a user may choose to delete a specific path from their database or to rename a path.
 These settings can be found in the add-on settings under 'advanced' and